-This training is available for in-company sessions that can be adapted to your situation and special needs.
+This training is available for in-company sessions that can be customized to fit your product architecture or development process.

 Objective

-• will have basic knowledge of EMC and EMC problems;
+• Understand the basic principles of EMC and typical mechanical causes of EMC problems;

 Score